shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ### 3. Traffic Volume:
-Using the REST API provided for Toronto Traffic Volume https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/, the function _load_traffic_volumes(boolean save_locally)_ in the Data Loader located at /Python/Data_Loader.py File. which ingests the traffic volume data into the **third** staging table "**stg_traffic_volume**" with the option to locally save the CSV file to _'./Data/traffic_volume.csv'_.
+Using the REST API provided for Toronto Traffic Volume https://open.toronto.ca/dataset/traffic-volumes-at-intersections-for-all-modes/, the function _extract_traffic_volumes(boolean save_locally)_ in the Data Loader located at /Python/Data_Loader.py File. which ingests the traffic volume data into the **third** staging table "**stg_traffic_volume**" with the option to locally save the CSV file to _'./Data/traffic_volume.csv'_.

 |      Column       |    Data Type     |